 Since 2011, CakeFlix has added one tutorial every week and continues to add more on a weekly basis.
-The winner of multiple Cake Master awards, CakeFlix courses range from basics like simple cake recipes and making and using buttercream to intermediate skills like making a stacked wedding cake and advanced elaborate cakes that look like actual sculptures of pirates, goblins, and gravity-defying sea turtles.
+The winner of multiple Cake Master awards, CakeFlix courses range from basics like simple cake recipes and making and using buttercream to intermediate skills like making a stacked wedding cake and advanced elaborate cakes that look like actual sculptures of pirates, skating penguins, and gravity-defying sea turtles.
 CakeFlix has over 200,000 members.

 Why We Chose It: Sugar Geek Show beginning tutorials not only cover the basics but also extensively address common troubleshooting issues, so you can start with a great foundation before you move to the more advanced stuff.

 Only one instructor

 Sugar Geek Show is the blog and online school of Liz Marek, with over 200 cake-making and decorating tutorials.
 A former graphic designer, Marek accidentally started her cake career by making cakes for her friends and family, and through word of mouth, her efforts turned into a business.
 After writing a successful cake decorating book, she and her husband started up Sugar Geek Show and closed down their bakery to focus on teaching.